AaltoSciComp/scicomp-docs/triton/apps/speech2text.rst

     Activating the account takes on average 1-2 work days.

-    However, if you are in a hurry, visit us at `the daily Zoom help session at 13.00-14.00 <https://scicomp.aalto.fi/help/garage/#id1>`__ and we can speed up the process.
+    However, if you are in a hurry, visit us at :ref:`the daily Zoom help session at 13.00-14.00 <garage>` and we can speed up the process.

 The Triton account needs to be created only once.